Sliven prisoner of war camp: Background

 During the course of the Balkan Wars Bulgaria had captured a relatively small number of prisoners, therefore their internment was limited to cities.
 Bulgaria entered the First World War, having no previous experience of running prisoner of war camps.
 Arrangements were improvised on the spot, causing major logistical issues.
 A document titled "Regulations for Prisoners of War" was issued on 9 October 1915, it officially endorsed the Hague Conventions of 1899 and 1907.
-Nevertheless many regulations were characterized by their ambiguity, thus granting the camp commanders disproportionate power in the decision making process.
+Nevertheless, many regulations were characterized by their ambiguity, thus granting the camp commanders disproportionate power in the decision-making process.
 While the Plovdiv camp stood next to the Arda river and the weather was mild, the Haskovo lacked a supply of clean water.
 The reports issued by the camp commanders were filled incorrectly and rarely described humanitarian conditions.
-Furthermore inspections to the camps were scarce and irregular.
+Furthermore, inspections to the camps were scarce and irregular.
 Regulations were overhauled in 1918 when the Bulgarian government acknowledged the existence of disparities between the camps.
 Yet the lack of an adequate enforcement mechanism and the hardships faced by Bulgaria during that time frame prevented them from being implemented.

 Camp

 The Sliven prisoner-of-war camp was established in 1915 with the intent of housing captured Serbian troops.
 Starting from 1916, its population was bolstered with Serbian civilians who were held in mixed groups with the military personnel.
-At its peak 19,000 prisoners were assigned to Sliven, being the biggest P.O.W. camp in Bulgaria.
+At its peak 19,000 prisoners were assigned to Sliven, being the largest Bulgarian administered POW camp.
 However 1,800 at most resided within the camp, the rest being house near their place of employment.
 At the same time the camp was transformed into a punitive institution.
 In July 1917, it began receiving Greek civilians from the occupied Western Thrace region, the Greeks were treated the same way as the Serbs.
 A parallel influx of Serbian civilians from Morava necessitated the construction of a lesser camp, numbering 28 barracks.
 Each barrack held 80 to 100 internees while its intended capacity was 20.
 The prisoners slept on the floor, it did not contain bed, hay or blankets or windows.
 The faulty construction meant that water often leaked in.
 The barrack had no toilets and sanitation and disinfection were rare, prisoners still defecated within them as those who attempted to venture outside the barracks during the night were shot or beaten.
 The prisoners held there were fed 300 to 800 grams of black bread per day, a pepper soup three times per week and meat once per week.
 The prisoners grew increasingly hungry eating grass and stealing hay from the cattle.
 The internees were held without clothes, shoes or underwear.
 On average only 20 people per barrack survived until the end of the war.
 Between August and December 1917, 2,709 deaths were recorded of them 1,490 were from malnutrition.